What the GIF video → gif, the way creatives need it

 Tune it Trim the clip, crop the frame, set the size, frame rate, and palette.
 Live size estimate.

 Convert & save Click Convert.
-Your GIF is generated locally — no upload — and saved straight to your device.
+Your GIF is generated locally, no upload, and saved straight to your device.

 Features